YoungC0DE/MathLab/README.md

 # MathLab

-> You can achieve resolution of complex mathematical calculations
+> You can get the resolution of complex mathematical calculations
+>
-> In this moment you can resolve Baskara, Torricelli and Fibonatti
+> At this time you can solve Baskara, Torricelli and Fibonacci

 Languages and Tecnologies: